 Popular Skills for Chief Technology Officer (CTO)

-Survey takers working as Chief Technology Officers report using a large range of professional skills.
+Chief Technology Officers seem to exploit a large range of skills on the job.
 Most notably, skills in Software Architecture, Leadership, Java, and Product Development are correlated to pay that is above average, with boosts between 5 percent and 8 percent.
 Those listing HTML as a skill should be prepared for drastically lower pay.
 Network Management / Administration and SQL also typically command lower compensation.
-The majority of those who know IT Management also know Project Management.
+Those proficient in IT Management are, more often than not, also skilled in Project Management.

 Pay by Experience Level for Chief Technology Officer (CTO)